 Athlete's foot (tinea pedis).
 Similar to jock itch, athlete's foot is a fungal infection of the feet.
 The fungus thrives in moist conditions.
 Athlete's foot often starts in between the toes, where excessive sweating may be severe.

 Body odor (bromhidrosis).
 It's not the sweat itself that smells bad.
 It's the substances skin bacteria create when they come in contact with sweat.
 The sweat in the underarm and genital areas is most prone to create body odor.
 Sweaty feet, constricted in tight shoes, run a close second.
-The only solution is to keep these areas clean and dry, which can be difficult for people with hyperhidrosis.
+Keeping these areas clean and dry can help, but it can also be difficult for people with hyperhidrosis.

 Warts and bacterial infections.
 The maceration or skin breakdown from heavy sweating can allow easier entry for bacteria and viruses that cause skin infections, including warts.